History of Professional Hockey in Portland

 January 1, 2022: Pascal Laberge scores less than a minute into overtime to give the Mariners a three-game home sweep of “New Year’s week,” and their first OT win of the season.

 January 29, 2022: A historic blizzard buries Portland in over a foot of snow, but the Mariners game is played and they defeat Reading 2-1 on a late shorthanded goal by Nick Master.
-The hundreds of fans in attendance take a group photo on the ice postgame.
+The few hundred fans in attendance take a group photo on the ice postgame.

 February 5, 2022: Zach Malatesta’s OT winner in Trois-Rivieres completes a three-game road sweep and is the defenseman’s second consecutive overtime goal.
 The Mariners and Lions play the final game on the practice rink at Colisee Videotron due to ice issues on the primary sheet.